Hardy (singer): Awards

 In 2019, Hardy received his first nomination for the Country Music Association awards.
 Held at the Bridgestone Arena in Nashville, Tennessee, Hardy was nominated for Song of the Year for Blake Shelton's "God's Country", which Hardy co-wrote with Devin Dawson and Jordan Schmidt.
 He was then again nominated in the 2021 CMA Awards as New Artist of the Year.
-Hardy has yet to win a CMA award.

 Hardy was nominated for two awards in the 2020 Academy of Country Music Awards: Song of the Year, for Blake Shelton's "Gods Country" that Hardy co-wrote, and Songwriter of the Year.
 Following that, in 2021, he received three nominations: New Male Artist, Songwriter of the Year, and Music Event of the Year, for his song "One Beer" along with Lauren Alaina and Devin Dawson.
 Hardy was nominated for two awards in the 2022 Academy of Country Music Awards, held at the Allegiant Stadium in Las Vegas.
 He did not win the award for New Male Artist, losing to Parker McCollum.
 He was, however, named the Academy of Country Music's 2022 Songwriter of the Year, making that his first ACM Award.
+During the 2023 ACA Awards, Hardy was nominated for multiple awards, of which he ended up taking home three.
+His colabration with Lainey Wilson won for "Best Visual Media of the Year" and "Musical Event of the Year".
+In addition, he ended up winning the Artist-Songwriter of the Year".

 Personal life

-Hardy proposed to his now wife Caleigh Ryan in August 2021 at The Lyric in Oxford, Mississippi which is where the couple met in 2017.
+Hardy proposed to his girlfriend Caleigh Ryan in August 2021 at The Lyric in Oxford, Mississippi which is where the couple met in 2017.
 The two married on October 29, 2022.
+On March 7, 2025, their daughter was born.